orontee/taranis/docs/desktop_integration.md

 ⚠️ Note that comments describing the format and possible attributes contain a typo: One must use the `params` (plural!) attribute to pass parameters to an application.

+## Shutdown logo

+1. Start Taranis, open the `parameters` menu and enable generation of shutdown logo.

+   From now on, each model change will update the image file located at `/mnt/ext1/system/logo/offlogo/taranis_weather_forecast.bmp`.

+2. Open "Appearance / Logos" screen of the device configuration application.
+In the poweroff logo item select `taranis_weather_forecast.bmp`.